eren1106/mocknica/README.md

 # Mocknica

-An AI-Powered Open-Source Mock API Server for creating and managing mock APIs
+An AI-Powered Open-Source Mock API Server that enables users to self-host, manage, and run mock APIs with ease.

 ## Demo